 Some of the first trials on MDMA-assisted therapy for PTSD focused on war veterans, or people affected by events like 9/11.
 When hearing about PTSD, many people think of first responders: veterans of the military, police officers, firefighters.
 The reality is that while veterans often present hard cases for treatment, they constitute a minority of the population with PTSD.
 Most of the people with PTSD are victims of many other expressions of violence like racism, sexual orientation discrimination, sexual violence against women, bullying and gunviolence, among others.
 According to statistics from the Department of Veterans Affairs, of the six percent of Americans—about 12 million—who have PTSD, the number of women is double that of men.

 Clinical psychologist Dr. Monnica Williams conducted an MDMA-assisted therapy trial for PTSD for racial trauma at the University of Connecticut in 2017, the first of its kind.
 Although it was stopped before completion, it helped pave the way for current efforts to increase diversity in clinical trials—and in the psychedelic movement more broadly.
-In its latest trial, which started in May 2022 and whose results might be available before the end of the year, MAPS says they’ve made a point to increase equity in therapist training and participant recruitment to improve the representation of BIPOC and LGBTQIA+ individuals in their studies.
+In its latest trial, completed in November 2022, MAPS said that enrollment of people of color doubled with the total participants of color representing more than 50 percent of the total subjects in the study.

 “Veterans have suffered a lot and have been spending a lot of money out of their pockets for things like going to Mexico to get psychedelic treatments that are legal there and not here, so what a shame that our country doesn’t have more to offer after their service and sacrifice.
 But there are other people that are traumatized too,” says Williams.
 “We can’t forget those who are traumatized due to racism and discrimination which I see every day, or people forced into impoverished neighborhoods, and certainly traumas due to sexual and gender orientation.”